-Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top two per cent of business schools globally and is AACSB accredited.
+Massey Business School is one of the country’s leading and largest business schools and is AACSB accredited.

 The University recognises a growing global demand for engagement between business schools and organisations in defining future leaders capable of making both the big directional and daily changes needed for organisations - and countries - to thrive in uncertain economic times.

-This is a new qualification, unique in New Zealand.
+This is a unique qualification in New Zealand.
 You can expect this qualification to help you move into more senior positions, which involve managing teams of people.

-This degree is directed by renowned business psychologist Mike Fiszer, Associate Pro-Vice-Chancellor Executive Education and Enterprise at Massey University.
+This degree is directed by business psychologist Mike Fiszer.
 His wealth of experience includes similar programmes for international universities.
-More than 70 per cent of cohorts from these qualifications were promoted to positions of substantial responsibility while they were still on the programme.
+More than 60 per cent of cohorts from these qualifications were promoted to positions of substantial responsibility while they were still on the programme.